Research2026-collab/Haushaltsbuch/README.md

 ## English

-**Haushaltsbuch – A Simple-Language Budgeting Tool for Everyday Financial Management**
+**Mein Haushaltsbuch – A Simple-Language Budgeting Tool for Everyday Financial Management**

 An interactive household budgeting application in Simple German (Einfache Sprache), designed to help adults with basic education needs, cognitive impairments or limited financial literacy record income and expenses independently.